tomasf/Nodal/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License, and so is pugixml.
+See the respective LICENSE files for details.